Protect Yourself From Holiday Shopping Scams

 Criminals and scammers use many techniques to fool potential victims.
 NCUA has put together a list of tips you can use to avoid becoming a victim of a holiday scam.

-Take a look at a few of the newest and most common scams you should watch for during the holiday season.
+Take a look at a few of the newest and most common scams you should watch for this holiday season.

 Package Delivery Scam

-If you receive an email with the subject line reading "USPS Failed Delivery Notification," or something similar, do not open it.
-The emails claim to be from the U.S. Postal Service and contain fraudulent information about an attempted or intercepted package delivery.
+If you receive an email with the subject line reading "USPS Failed Delivery Notification," or something similar, don't open it.
+They claim to be from the U.S. Postal Service and contain fraudulent information about an attempted or intercepted package delivery.
 The emails instruct customers to click on a link to find out when they can expect delivery.

-Clicking on the link activates a virus, which can steal personal information such as user names, passwords or financial account information.
-These emails look almost identical to official notifications from the real shippers by using legitimate-looking email addresses and even the official logos.
-However, this scam is not limited to the USPS.
+Clicking on the link activates a virus, which can steal personal information like usernames, passwords, or financial account information.
+These emails look almost identical to official notifications from the real shippers by using legitimate-looking email addresses and official logos.
+This scam is not limited to the USPS.

-Using your laptop, tablet or smartphone at Wi-Fi hotspots in coffee shops, libraries, airports, hotels, universities, and other public places is convenient, but often they're not secure.
-If you connect to a Wi-Fi network, and send information through websites or mobile apps, it might be accessed by someone else.
+Using your laptop, tablet or smartphone at Wi-Fi hotspots in public settings like coffee shops, airports and hotels is convenient.
+However, they're often not secure.
+If you send information through websites or mobile apps from a public Wi-Fi network, you risk others accessing it.
 The bad guys are there too, shopping for your information.

-One way scammers obtain your information is by putting out a Wi-Fi signal that looks just like a complimentary one, also known as the evil twin.
+One way scammers obtain your information is by putting out a Wi-Fi signal that looks just like a complimentary one.
+This is known as the evil twin.
 The evil twin is similar to a phishing scam.
 Choose the wrong Wi-Fi and the hacker now sits in the middle and steals your personal or financial information.
 When you use a Wi-Fi connection in a public place, it is better not to use your credit card.

-To protect your information when using wireless hotspots, send information only to sites that are fully encrypted, and avoid using mobile apps that require personal or financial information.
+To protect your information when using wireless hotspots, send information only to sites that are fully encrypted.
+Also, avoid using mobile apps that require personal or financial information.

 Online Gift Card Scam

 Gift cards purchased through online auction sites are often fraudulent or stolen.
-To ensure that you are not scammed out of your holiday money, it is safest to purchase gift cards directly from the merchant or retail store
+To ensure you aren't scammed out of your holiday money, purchase gift cards directly from the merchant or retail store

 Stripped Gift Card Scam

 Be careful when purchasing gift cards at retail stores.
-If you choose a gift card that is not located behind a counter, thieves can write down the gift card code or use a device to scan the magnetic strip on the back of the card.
-Every few days, the thief will check the balance and redeem the card's value online without you or your gift recipient's knowledge.
+Thieves can write down the gift card code or use a device to scan the magnetic strip on the back.
+Every few days, the thief will check the balance and redeem it online without you or your gift recipient's knowledge.
+This is why it's important to choose a gift card that is located behind the counter.

 When buying a preloaded card, always have the cashier scan the card to verify that the full amount is available.
 Also, check to make sure the packaging has not been tampered with or damaged.
 This may be sign that the gift card has been compromised or replaced with a stripped gift card.
 If possible, register your gift card with the retailer.